tonyedwardspz/tonyedwardspz/about.md

 <p>Hey.
 I'm Tony.</p>

 <p>I currently working in Education Outreach for Software Cornwall, a network or tech businesses
 spanning the county.
 I head up Software Cornwall's delivery of the Game Changer Project in partnership with Cornwall College and the Real Ideas Organisation.
 The project focuses upon engaging with young adults who are not in education, employment or training.</p>

-<p>Beyond the day job, I host events under the Future Sync banner.
+<p>Beyond the day job, I'm co-organiser of the Future Sync conference.
 Whilst studying
 for my degree in Web Applications Development, I fell in love with digital communities across the South West.
-This love developed into my own meetup, Kernow DAT and the Future Sync conference, hosted at Plymouth University.</p>
+This love developed into my own meetup, Kernow DAT, and later the Future Sync conference which formed part of my degree and was hosted at Plymouth University.</p>

 <h2>The Back Story</h2>